larryhastings/big/README.md

 the "leading" string, the modified line, the "trailing" string, and the "end" string.

-However, this is no longer true when using lines modifiers that replace characters in the line.
+Of course, this won't be true if you use lines modifiers that replace characters in the line.
 For example, `lines_convert_tabs_to_spaces` replaces tab characters with one or more space characters.
 If the original line contains tabs, obviously the above invariant